rtroe/SpriteSheetGenerator/README.md

 # SpriteSheetGenerator
 Another Sprite Sheet Generator.
-Searches a directory for all *.png files and packs them into a sprite sheet.
-It also generates a 'json' with locations and enum key list.
+Searches a directory for all .png files and packs them into a sprite sheet.
+It also generates a 'json' file with locations and sizes of the textures within the sprite sheet.
+This json's information can be retrieved by using the generated C# enum key list.

 # Usage
 Start the exe specifing the following arguments: